fuhgeiu/tic-tac-toe/README.md

     GUI branch utilizes the mygui library to dispaly and interact with ui, by communicating with grpahics api. it will communicate with the TTT core files to run the game

+    console and gui branch includes fils for testing, but not needed in running program

+      -board_test.cpp
+      -game data test.cpp